Jeong-Jin-Woo/Data-Visualization/README.md

 # Data-Visualization
-with python _ Jupyter Notebook
+with. python _ Jupyter Notebook